-When it comes to all three, moving it to your own IRA ends up being more convenient for you in the long run.
 You’re going to want to compare costs but also consider the value you are receiving for the cost/fees you are paying.
 If you’re paying a fee, is it worth it?

 Hope this helps, but of course, there’s a lot to go through so if you want to just bounce questions off of us or walk through all the pros and cons of all the options available to you, please schedule a call.

 Want to share this blog post?
 Click the links below!